Apple Cider Donut Cake

 What You’ll Need To Make Apple Cider Donut Cake

-- Sugar: Sweetens the cake batter, balances the tartness in the glaze, and adds a sweet crunch in the cinnamon sugar topping.
+- Sugar: Sweetens the batter, balances the glaze, and gives the cinnamon-sugar topping its crunch.

 - Jump to the printable recipe for precise measurements